vrmeet/thexr/DO_THIS_NEXT.md

+deleting a space should also kill it's process

 focus on the experience you'll have in this space that you won't have in other spaces:

 - can you play doom yet?